 7. Moroni comes back to the seventeen-year-old Joseph Smith in the year 1823

 The book lies in the earth for hundreds of years.
-In 1823 Moroni visits Joseph Smith and tells him part of the work the Lord wants him to perform is to translate and publish the book.
+Then in 1823 Moroni visits Joseph Smith and tells him part of the work the Lord wants him to perform is to translate and publish the book.
 Over the next seven years the Lord prepares Joseph, he translates the book, and starts the Church.
-Open and read Joseph Smith’s account of his first vision and Moroni’s visit.

-Now you understand The Book of Mormon and Mormons better than most of the world.
-Next time you see a Mormon, you can yell, “Yo, Mo, I read your book.
-Rock on, crazy brother.”
+The next time you see a Mormon, you can yell, “Yo, Mo, I read your book.
+Rock on, brother!”

 So what are Mormons?
-They are folks from all over the world who believe in The Book of Mormon: Another Testament of Jesus Christ and everything that goes along with that.
+They are folks from all over the world who believe in Jesus Christ and modern-day apostles and everything that goes along with that.
 Ultimately, when a person gets baptized and becomes a Mormon, he or she promises to:

 - Love and help all of God’s children